CMSTrackerDPG/SiPixelTools-PixelHistoMaker/Tutorial/Tracker_Training.md

 # Tracker Training - Phase1PixelHistoMaker
 This file contains instruction to run a simple example that (hopefully) will make clearer hot to run an analysis using the [CMSTrackerDPG/SiPixelTools-PixelHistoMaker](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker).
 The two main use cases of the script in this directory are the measurement of the performance of the CMS Pixel Tracker via the Hit Efficiency and Cluster Properties monitoring, and performing the Timing Scans, needed to study the performances of the detector as a function of the delay applied to different parts of the  Pixel Tracker.
 These tasks are performed running two scripts: `Phase1PixelHistoMaker` and `Phase1ScanHistoMaker`.

-For the sake of this demonstration we will try to provide instrusctions to run a MiniTiming scan using data from Run3 (September 2022).
+For the sake of this demonstration we will try to provide instrusctions to run a Mini Timing Scan using data from Run3 (September 2022).

 ## Installation